eetumartola/grapho/project_plan.md

-The project is a lightweight "Houdini-lite"or "Geometrynodes-lite" node based geometry editor.
+The project is a lightweight "Houdini-lite" or "Geometrynodes-lite" node based geometry editor.
+It should run on the web, with Windows 11 as the primary target and web as the secondary target.
-It should be able to run on the web.
-It should initially have a 3d viewport and a DAG node view, with options for future enlargement of scope.
+It should initially have a 3D viewport and a DAG node view, with options for future enlargement of scope.
 ---

 ## Technology and stack